Maareesan: Theatrical

-Maareesan was released in theatres on 25 July 2025 alongside the Tamil film Thalaivan Thalaivii.
-The teaser of the film having Vadivelu and Faasil embarking on a road journey through different landscapes, with them singing the song "Aaha Inba Nilavinile" from the film Mayabazar (1957) was released on 4 June 2025.
+Maareesan was released in theatres on 25 July 2025.
+The teaser of the film having Vadivelu and Fahadh embarking on a road journey through different landscapes, with them singing "Aaha Inba Nilavinile" from the film Mayabazar (1957) was released on 4 June 2025.

-Distribution

-Romeo pictures acquired the film's theatrical distribution rights in Tamil Nadu.
-AP International Films acquired the theatrical rights for Worldwide Distribution.

 Home media

-The film began streaming on Netflix from 22 August 2025 in Tamil and dubbed versions of Telugu, Hindi, Malayalam and Kannada languages.
-The film Maareesan had 6.6 million watch hours globally on Netflix in the week ending August 31, 2025, and ranked as the seventh most-watched non-English film worldwide during that period.
-It also ranked among the top ten most-watched films in 12 countries, including India, Sri Lanka, and Singapore.
+The film began streaming on Netflix from 22 August 2025.

 Reception

 Abhinav Subramanian of The Times of India gave 3.5/5 stars and wrote "Maareesan works best when it lets its contradictions breathe - two criminals finding kinship in their damaged moral compasses, each justifying their crimes through different lenses."
 Janani K of India Today gave 3/5 stars and wrote "'Maareesan' is a comedy thriller that can make you smile, hold you on the edge of your seats and support the morally flawed characters.
 If we look past the convenient writing, especially with the flashback and post-intermission, there’s a lot to love in 'Maareesan'."

 Prashanth Vallavan of Cinema Express gave 2/5 stars and wrote "Maareesan is pregnant with premises of two perfectly engaging yet tonally different films, which could have worked on their own.
 The unfortunate chimera we did end up with serves only to show what happens when filmmaking overpowers storytelling, when the need to accentuate drama, the fixation on conforming to screenplay structures, and the hyper-awareness of genre tropes all come in the way of a story."
 Srinivasa Ramanujam of The Hindu wrote "While the first half is a slow burn, reminiscent of many Malayalam films for its pace and sweet nothing-ness, an arresting interval block sets things up nicely for a thriller. [...]
 Maareesan explores this aspect in good measure by taking up a protagonist who has dementia.
 That itself is a triumph — because forgetfulness is a big ordeal."
 Rajagopalan Venkataraman of Khaleej Times wrote that "The second half ditches everything it had built in the first half and goes in for a different tone.
 You’d be forgiven for rubbing your eyes and wondering if you entered the wrong theatre.
 It shifts gears, yes, but that feels too abrupt."